ICOS-Carbon-Portal/infrastructure/README.md

 have to be; currently it's on another host (requiring ssh), but it doesn't have to be.

 ### Retrieve database
-`ssh -p 6022 root@fsicos2.lunarc.lu.se 'cd /docker/rdflog && docker-compose exec -T db pg_dump -Cc --if-exists -d rdflog | gzip -c' > /tmp/rdflog_dump.gz`
+`$ ssh fsicos2 'cd /docker/rdflog && docker-compose exec -T db pg_dump -Cc --if-exists -d rdflog | gzip -c' > /tmp/rdflog_dump.gz`

 This command will ssh to fsicos2, then change to the rdflog directory (in order to access docker-compose.yml) and execute `pg_dump` within the running rdflog database container.
 The `pg_dump` command makes sure to include `create database` commands.
 The default output of `pg_dump` is a text format which we pipe through gzip in order to cut down on transfer time.
 The result - basically a compressed sql file - is stored in /tmp on the local host.

 ### Start postgres container
-`docker run -d --name postgres -ePOSTGRES_PASSWORD=p -p 127.0.0.1:5433:5432 postgres:10`
+`$ docker run -d --name postgres -ePOSTGRES_PASSWORD=p -p 127.0.0.1:5433:5432 postgres:10`

 This will create a docker container or localhost.
 It requires that you've setup docker on your machine and that you have enough privileges to run docker.